 Sometimes we also sing acapella versions of the Carol of the Bells to close out the semester (student directed, of course).

 In APU’s Writing Center, I’ve worked with over 750 students ranging from multilingual undergraduates through doctoral students preparing chapters for publication.
-I also serve as a Course Writing Course for a graduate capstone course.
+I also serve as a Course Writing Coach for a graduate capstone course.

 I also teach a week-long unit for a Johns Hopkins University graduate course about nonprofit management.
 My unit is focused on grantwriting, and is based on a proprietary workshop of mine I’ve given at 1776 ( the largest entrepreneurial ecosystem for startups in the Northeast Corridor), the Advocacy Project, and other Washington, DC area institutions.